-Each year there is a new, designated theme for the month, and this year couldn’t be more appropriate for people with diabetes: “Personalize Your Plate.”
+Each year there is a new, designated theme for the month, and this year couldn’t be more appropriate for people with diabetes: “Celebrate a World of Flavors.”

-Encouraging personalized healthy eating styles, all month Joslin Educators will bring you content that recognizes that food preferences, lifestyle, cultural and ethnic traditions, as well as health concerns can all impact individual food choices.
+Encouraging personalized healthy eating styles, Joslin Educators will bring you content that recognizes that food preferences, lifestyle, cultural and ethnic traditions, as well as health concerns can all impact individual food choices.